-Sometimes I feel like couscous is the long-lost cousin of the grain bowl family, but I’m a huge fan.
-The spices on the chicken and the texture of couscous make this simple recipe a little unique, and not your average chicken and rice bowl!
-I like the idea of using Israeli couscous with this recipe.
+Couscous doesn’t always get the attention it deserves, but I’m a huge fan.
+The spices on the chicken and the texture of couscous make this simple recipe a little unique—definitely not your average chicken and rice bowl!
+I like the idea of swapping in Israeli couscous, too.

-It’s hard not to love tabbouleh, and I love that with the help of quinoa, it can satisfy me as my entire meal.
-This recipe makes 6 servings, so it would be great to share with a partner or a roommate.
+It’s hard not to love tabbouleh, and I love that adding a bit of quinoa makes it so much more satisfying.
+This recipe makes 6 servings, so it’s great for sharing with a partner or a roommate.

-Pita pockets are hearty, durable, and portable, making them perfect for packing into your work bag or for a day on-the-go.
+Pita pockets are hearty, durable, and portable, making them perfect for packing into your work bag especially when there is no microwave or fridge.
 Nearly anything you can put on a sandwich, you can put inside a pita pocket and it’ll be just as good.
-A perfect example is this upgraded PB&J, or whatever nut butter + fruit/jam combo works for you.
-Lately I’ve been packing almond butter and sliced plum with a little cinnamon sprinkled inside on Joseph’s pita bread [https://www.josephsbakery.com/shop/traditional-pita-bread/whole-wheat-pita-bread.html].
+A perfect example is this upgraded PB&J, or whatever nut butter and fruit or jam combo works for you.
+Lately, I’ve been packing almond butter and sliced plum with a little cinnamon sprinkled inside on Joseph’s pita bread.

-If you haven’t discovered the apple + cheddar + turkey combination, this sandwich is a great and easy start.
-Two pro-tips here: 1) to avoid soggy bread, toast it slightly before assembling the sandwich.
-2) A little lemon juice prevents apple slices from browning…works like a charm!
+If you haven’t discovered the apple and cheddar and turkey combination, this sandwich is a great and easy start.
+Two pro-tips here: to avoid soggy bread, toast it slightly before assembling the sandwich and a little lemon juice prevents apple slices from browning—works like a charm!

 The day I discovered curry chicken salad was a very happy day.
 Not a fan of mayo, like me?
 I sub plain greek yogurt with a little lemon juice.
 Put this inside a wrap, pita pocket, or on toasted bread and you’re in business.